-The holidays will be very low key at our house.
+The holidays are not always low key at our house.
 It’s been a somber twelve months filled with family loss and illness that hasn’t left me feeling super celebratory.
-But the calendar has its own reality which should never be ignored, plus I’ve learned that making the effort to create a delicious, convivial meal – served on a beautifully set table – is always a welcome mood changer.
+But the calendar has its own reality which should never be ignored, plus I’ve learned that making the effort to create a delicious, convivial meal – served on a beautifully set holiday table – is always a welcome mood changer.
 So along with planning at least two special dinners (I may just go all out with lobster for New Years!)
-I’ve been gathering ideas for tables that would definitely give me a lift.
+I’ve been gathering holiday table ideas that would definitely give me a lift.

 Antique and Modern – Setting the table with droolworthy antique china is always a gorgeous idea.
 It has a certain look and while I might enjoy classic indigo and orange handpainted plates equally well on the dining room wall, it’s inspiring to see them mixed with contemporary gilded pumpkin place cards and classic cobalt blue crystal.
 If you love this look, you’d enjoy a browse through a shop on Madison Avenue called Bardith (though it never looks open) which has sold high-end antique china as long as I can remember.